Better Fitness… Anytime

 Even those with the most severe limitations can find something they can do to promote better health.

-Here are five things tips to better health for those with limitations.
+Here are five things tips for better health for those with limitations.

 Eat A Well-Balanced Diet